MicrosoftDocs/dynamics365smb-docs/business-central/ai-overview.md

 ---
-title: Preview: Overview of AI-powered item marketing text (preview) with Copilot
+title: Overview of AI-powered item marketing text (preview) with Copilot
 description: Get an overview of the AI content generating capabilities in Business Central
 author: jswymer
 ms.author: jswymer